Affine Deligne-Lusztig varieties via the double Bruhat graph I: Semi-infinite orbits: Affine Deligne--Lusztig varieties

 for integers $m_1,\dotsc,m_{\#\Phi^+}\geq 0$.
 In the situation of Corollary~\ref{cor:superregularADLV}, we see that $X_x(b)\neq\emptyset$ if and only if $\mu-\nu(b)$ is a sum of positive coroots, in which case we get

 The number of top dimensional irreducible components of $X_x(b)$ is equal to the number of different ways to express $\mu-\nu(b)$ as a sum of positive coroots.
 This latter quantity is known as \emph{Kostant's partition function}, which is also known to describe the dimension of the $\nu(b)$-weight space associated with the Verma module $V_\mu$.
+Under the regularity assumptioned made, this is also equal to the dimension of the $\nu(b)$-weight space of the irreducible quotient $M_\mu$ by Kostant's multiplicity formula.

 In view of \cite[Theorem~10.1]{He2014}, we recover Theorem~\ref{thm:hyperspecial} in the setting of Corollary~\ref{cor:superregularADLV}.
 While this is a fairly restrictive setting, one may expect that statements similar to Corollary~\ref{cor:superregularADLV} hold true in much higher generality. \end{remark}